 Moana has 7 oranges and 9 apples.
 How many pieces of fruit does she have altogether?

 Ask the students to show 7 + 9 with a pre-printed 9 card and a pre-printed 7 card.
-Students imagine moving 1 out of the 7 to leave 6, and adding 1 to the 9 to create 10.
-This action of imagining pushes the student towards understanding the movement of numbers around within a problem as a key to mental processing.
+Students visualise moving 1 out of the 7 to leave 6, and adding 1 to the 9 to create 10.
+This action of imaging pushes the student towards understanding the movement of numbers around within a problem as a key to mental processing.

-- Only you, as the teacher, have the pre-printed tens frames.
-Hold the cards so that only you can see the dots and the students have to imagine what you are seeing.
-Prior to giving the students addition problems ask the students to first imagine single numbers.
+- Next, only you, as the teacher, have the pre-printed tens frames.
+Hold the cards so that only you can see the dots and the students have to visualise what you are seeing.
+Prior to giving the students addition problems ask the students to first visualise single numbers.

 I can see the 8 card.
 What does it look like?

-- Next pose addition problems, which encourage the students to imagine the tens frames that only you can see.
+- Next pose addition problems, which encourage the students to visualise the tens frames that only you can see.
 For example:

 - The next step in the progression involves no materials.
-The students imagine the tens frames to move around dots as they solve problems:
+The students visualise the tens frames to move around dots as they solve problems:

 8 + 5, 3 + 9, 8 + 9.

-- Ask the students to consider all the ways they know to work out 8 + 9.
+- Now link the doubles to the make a ten strategy.
+Ask the students to consider all the ways they know to work out 8 + 9.
 The range of likely responses is:

 - Double 8 + 1 = 16 + 1 = 17